archerImagine/6.00SC/Lec_21/ReadMe.md

 ## [Graph Theoretic ](https://youtu.be/UiZlaJX3IRk?list=PLB2BE3D6CA77BB8F7&t=1843)  ##

 The most popular way to build a model is Graph Theoretic.
-Till now be it curve fitting or machine learning, we are targeting creation of model which we want to create and then learn from them.
+Till now, be it curve fitting or machine learning, we are targeting creation of model which we want to create and then learn from them.

 There is a rich set of resources like Graph and Graph Theory to understand these models.